capistrano/laravel/README.md

-# Capistrano::laravel
+# Capistrano::Laravel

 Deploy Laravel applications with Capistrano v3.*

 ## Installation

-If managing your Capistrano deploy as a ruby project, add the following to your gemfile:
+If managing your Capistrano deploy as a ruby project, add this line to your application's Gemfile:

 ```ruby
 gem 'capistrano', '~> 3.0.0'